 - Extend procedural due process protections for children and parents to prevent unnecessary removals and prioritize family reunification.
 Protections should include providing for pre-petition access to counsel, requiring DFPS to plead allegations with specificity, providing parents with adequate notice and opportunity to be heard, and limiting the amount of time CPS can require a family to comply with services.

-CPS Court Reform by Andrew C. Brown, Texas Public Policy Foundation (Forthcoming 2020).
+The Long and Winding Road: Improving Outcomes for Children Through CPS Court Reform by Andrew C. Brown, Texas Public Policy Foundation (Oct.
+2020).

 Second Chance Parenting: Reinstating Parental Rights by Nikki Pressley, Texas Public Policy Foundation (Sept.
 2020).